hiero-ledger/hiero-sdk-tck/docs/test-specifications/crypto-service/AccountBalanceQuery.md

 ### Zero network requests

 The tests observe "no request sent to the network" with the gRPC proxy described in the [Proxy contract](ClientPing.md#proxy-contract) of the ClientPing specification.
 The test driver starts one proxy listener in front of the consensus node and passes the listener's address as `nodeIp` in `setup`.
+The proxy listens on `127.0.0.1`, so the SDK server must run on the same host as the test driver.
 The driver clears the proxy captures immediately before the call under test.
 After the JSON-RPC response returns, the driver waits 1 second so that any request the SDK sent late can arrive, and then asserts that the proxy captured no request.

 ### Stage 1 gate